AlXu111/me/set8/readme.md

 (import os first) os.path.isfile(path_string) checks if the file exists
 \n = new line
 \t = tab (both are used in an f string if you wanna format it)

+in try and except cases, you can use error messages in your except functions ( except ZeroDivisionError as z) finally cases are rarely used, but you can still use it except Exception as e is just a generic error exceptions are fast as python picks up back
+"python is ask forgiveness rather than permission"